LLM fein abstimmen

 ## Verwendung von Axolotl (einfacher)

-Axolotl vereinfacht das Fine-Tuning mit YAML-Konfigurationen:
+Axolotl vereinfacht Fine-Tuning mit YAML-Konfigurationen:

 ```bash